 1. Get familiar with a foam roller

-Foam rolling, also known as self-myofascial release (not as catchy), is widely used in fitness.
+Foam rolling (also known as self-myofascial release) is widely used in the fitness world.
 From top athletes to regular gym-goers, this simple yet nifty bit of kit can provide top recovery.

 See some of the best foam rollers on the market and how to use them.

 If you feel incredibly uncomfortable with your DOMS, avoid taking painkillers.
 These can dull your pain receptors so you're more likely to risk injury if you power through another workout.
 Use alternatives, such as creams, balms and heat patches.

 Try the zinging sensation of Tiger Balm or drugstore creams such as Deep Heat.
 When in discomfort, apply liberally (don’t get it in any, erm, sensitive areas though) and let the potion sink into your muscles.
 Why not even try a Deep Heat patch for particularly problematic areas!

 A bath really does solve a multitude of sins.
 After a hard day, sinking into a bubble bath can provide much-needed relaxation… but why not switch the bubbles for Epsom Salts after a particularly hard workout?

 Epsom Salt has been used for 100’s of years to ease aches and pains.
 When dissolved in warm water, it breaks down into magnesium (which we all know is key to muscle recovery and reduction of inflammation) and sulphate.
 The magnesium helps with muscle regeneration and flushes out lactic acid buildup in the muscles.
 But remember, lactic acid is not the cause of DOMS.
 It’s to do with micro-tears within the muscles.